-9 Simple Things Architects, Engineers or Contractors Can Do To Boost Their Revenue
+9 Simple Strategies Architects Can Do to Boost That Revenue

-(BTW: this is how ArchiSnapper was born: a few construction-related businesses asked us, more or less at the same moment in time, for a solution to automate their field reports – there was no such software in the market back in 2012 – 2013.)
+As a quick aside, this is how ArchiSnapper was born!
+A few construction-related businesses asked us, around the same time, for a solution to automate their field reports.
+There was no such software in the market back in 2012.
+Fortunately, we were around!

-I know what it is to run a service business…
+Needless to say, I know what it’s like to run a service business…

-Most of the time, you have to give a fixed quote upfront, for a rather fuzzy scope.
-The client changes their mind a few times during the project.
+Most of the time, you have to give a fixed quote up front.
+And the scope?
+Well, it’s usually fuzzy.
+And sure enough, the client changes their mind a few times during the project.
 The scope grows, exceptions pop up.
 You have to redo things.
-Near the end of the project, it’s almost a certain fact that you’ll have to ask for more budget because of all of this, and the client is totally surprised.
+And near the end of the project, you’ll probably have to ask for an increase in the budget because of all the new demands, and the client is totally surprised.

-Other times, you work on time and material basis (a fee per hour) which is less risky, but in that case the client tries to negotiate your rate down as much as possible (aka “Yes, but my 17 years old nephew also can work with Autocad and he asks $15 per hour“), and is most of the time they are questioning the number of hours spent when receiving your monthly invoice (“does it really take 5 hours to do a site visit?“).
+Other times, you work on a time and materials basis (a fee per hour).
+That’s less risky, but the client inevitably tries to negotiate your rate down as much as possible: “Yes, but my 17-year-old nephew can also work with AutoCAD, and he asks $15 per hour!”
+And often, the client questions the number of hours spent when receiving your monthly invoice: “Does it really take five hours to do a site visit?”

-If you try to do everything for everyone, you are perceived as a generic business.
+If you try to do everything for everyone, you’ll be perceived as a generic business.
 Average.
 A gray mouse.

 People will ALWAYS pay more for specialists.
-Business who focus on one single domain or niche, are so much more attractive to buy from, when you need exactly that service or product.
+Businesses that focus on a single domain or niche will always be so much more attractive to buy from, especially when you need exactly that service or product.

-Refuse projects which are not in your specific domain or niche.
+So, refuse projects that are outside of your specific domain or niche.
 Become an expert in one thing.
 Clients will queue up once your name gets known.

-Focus on energy-efficient homes, kindergarten buildings, wood construction or a special kind of architecture (modern).
+Focus on energy-efficient homes, kindergarten buildings, wood construction, or a special kind of architecture (e.g. modern).

-Clients looking to build a modern architectural bungalow, are MUCH more likely to hire you when they see a website full of references with modern buildings, versus a website with a mix of random things.
+Clients looking to build a modern architectural bungalow are MUCH more likely to hire you if they see a website full of references with modern buildings, versus a website with a mix of random things.

 “A portfolio of David Baillie Architect projects that incorporate Ecologically Sustainable Design (ESD) to enhance lifestyle, while reducing energy costs.
 Projects that combine innovative building design with outstanding energy efficiency, whether building a new project, renovating or extending an existing home, in the residential, commercial and health environments.”

-An excellent way of differentiating yourself, going niche, and as a consequence, be suppah attractive for people in need of an energy-efficient architect.
+What an excellent way to differentiate yourself, go niche, and be ridiculously attractive for people who need an energy-efficient architect.

-Also, check this website example (https://www.buro2018.be), a clear focus on modern architecture.
+Also, check out this website’s focus on modern architecture: https://www.buro2018.be